chalmerlowe/intro_to_sprinting_codeless_project/README.md

 # intro_to_sprinting_codeless_project
-A sample "code-less" project in support of the "Intro to Sprinting" workshop.
+A sample "code-less" project in support of the "Intro to Sprinting" workshop!